wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 On Distrobox, I reached for an Arch Linux container as my fallback distro, but Arch only officially supports x86\_64.
 This poses a challenge if I am to replicate this setup on the ARM-based Yoga Slim 7x.
-For this reason I think I'll switch to using [Void Linux] as my Distrobox fallback.
+For this reason I think I'll switch to using [Void Linux] as my Distrobox fallback in the future.
 (In case it isn't obvious I have no desire to use Debian/Ubuntu if I can avoid it).

 ### Thoughts on the laptop

-As an aside, how did a current generation AMD laptop compare to the ARM-based Yoga Slim 7x?
+As an aside, how did a current generation AMD laptop compare to the year old ARM-based Yoga Slim 7x?
 Overall fine, although I still strongly prefer the 7x.
 The 7x runs cooler, and is thinner and lighter, which makes it more pleasant to move and hold.
 The AMD machine seemed to run hotter, and fire up the fan more.
-In particular, the fan seemed to run whenever it was charging.
+In particular, the fan seemed to run whenever it was charging and being used at the same time.
 Battery life seemed decent.
-I was able to do about 7 hours of work on Prince, before it needed charging.
+I was able to do about 7 hours of programming work on Prince, before it needed charging.

 As in my [original review of the Yoga Slim 7x](@/posts/2024/yoga-7x-snapdragon-developer-review/index.md) I used a clean build of the [Gleam] compiler to do some crude benchmarking: